 Trait selection and dataset asssembly

 We assembled a dataset of 6 continuous (specific leaf area, leaf area, maximum canopy height, seed mass, wood density and flowering duration) and 1 categorical (growth form) functional traits with which to calculate functional diversity.
 These traits collectively describe central trade-offs associated with ecological strategies of riparian plants (functional responses), as well as flow-on effects of species on ecosystem functioning (functional effects).
 Table 2 provides further description of the utility of each of these traits in characterising the functional ecology of riparian vegetation communities.
 Data was taken from published literature, private and published trait datasets, and Australian flora texts.
-Where multiple records for a trait were found, values were removed if they were measured at sites with an environment substantially different from south east Queensland.
+Where multiple records for a trait were found, values were removed if they were measured at sites with an environment substantially different from south east Queensland (e.g. please clarify).
 With the exception of maximum height, for which the highest value was used, the remaining values were averaged to provide a single value for each species-trait combination.
 Not all species-trait combinations could be assigned data, so to reduce biases associated with analyses of incomplete trait datasets (Penone et al. 2014), only species with fewer than 3 missing trait values (174 / 260) were retained for the analysis.
 The remaining missing values were imputed using a non-parametric random forests approach (missForest package for R, Stekhoven & Buhlmann, 2012).
 Dataset density information can be found in the Supporting Information S1.

 Table 2.
 Rationale for selection of functional response and effect traits as descriptors of riparian plant community functional diversity.